Nurturing a culture of trust

 Human rights due diligence structure

-Human rights issues identified and the status to address those issues are reported to the Board of Directors.
-We report the status of human rights due diligence, which is to be implemented on an ongoing basis, to the “Sustainability Committee,” chaired by the President of Haseko Corporation, for review.
+We report the status of human rights due diligence to the “Sustainability Committee,” chaired by the President of Haseko Corporation, for review.
 (Matters deliberated by and reported to the Sustainability Committee are reported to and supervised by the Board of Directors, and significant matters are referred to the Board of Directors for deliberation and decision-making.)

-The Working Group will continue to play a central role in the deliberation and implementation of practical measures (the working group decides which department will be responsible for which matters requiring action).
+The working group will play a central role in the deliberation and implementation of practical measures (the working group decides which department will be responsible for which matters requiring action).

 Overview of the Working Group

-◆Departments comprise the working group: Sustainability Promotion Dept., Risk Management Dept., Personnel Dept., Human Resources Development Dept., Corporate Planning Dept ., Construction Planning Dept. (All these departments are those of Haseko Corporation)
+◆Departments comprise the working group: Sustainability Promotion Dept., Risk Management Dept., Personnel Dept., Human Resources Development Dept., Construction Planning Dept. (All these departments are those of Haseko Corporation)

 ◆Members: Officers in charge, general managers, chiefs, etc. of departments that comprise the working group